Help us make open notes the standard of care for all patients.

 Some of us may be helping family members or friends to understand more about their condition, their medications, or assist with things like scheduling appointments.
 Sharing notes can help us manage the health and illnesses of the patients we support.
 You can find more information in the Caregiver Toolkit.

 We’d love to hear from you about how you’re managing your health information – successes, obstacles, concerns…we’d like to hear it all.
 Use the Connect & Contact page to send us a message.

-Sign up for our monthly newsletter.
+Sign up for emails from us.
 Your information will not be shared.